Acekorneya/Ark-Survival-Ascended-Server/README.md

 When using the `-restart` command on an instance with API=TRUE, POK-manager:

 1. Detects that the instance is in API mode
+2. For an all-instance/shared restart, explains the AsaApi offset risk and asks whether to keep the current known-good ARK files or update them; keeping them is the default
-2. Sends a shutdown command with the specified countdown
+3. Sends a shutdown command with the specified countdown
-3. Waits for the server to completely shut down
+4. Waits for the server to completely shut down
-4. Stops the Docker container entirely
+5. Stops the Docker container entirely
-5. Starts a fresh container
+6. Starts a fresh container

 This approach ensures a clean environment for API mode restarts, which solves common issues where API-enabled servers fail to restart properly when using the in-game restart command.

+Non-interactive API restarts always keep the known-good files so scheduled maintenance cannot silently invalidate AsaApi offsets.
+Use `./POK-manager.sh -update` when an unattended workflow intentionally needs to test a newer build.
+If an explicitly selected update proves incompatible, `./POK-manager.sh -rollback -all` restores a previously verified executable/cache pair.
+API-disabled all-instance restarts retain their existing automatic update behavior.

+If ASA has already exited before the verified stop phase begins, POK reconfirms that no server process appeared and removes the already-safe container immediately instead of waiting through the full Docker grace period.
+If the final check is uncertain or sees a process, the normal protected grace period remains in force.

 ```bash
 # Restart an API-enabled instance with a 5-minute countdown